 FREQUENTLY ASKED QUESTIONS (FAQs) (PDF file)

-A: The primary reason for conducting a classification study is to assure our job descriptions are current and accurate.
+A: The primary reason for conducting a classification study is to ensure our job descriptions are current and accurate.
 We want to be sure your job description describes the duties you are performing.
 The study will help us gather information useful for future recruitment, testing, employee training and development.
 Without an accurate job description, we cannot recruit the right people with the right skills for our jobs.
 We cannot test applicants on items that are not job related so it is important to make sure the descriptions are updated.
 The descriptions are also important because it allows us to make reasonable accommodations for people under the Americans with Disabilities Act.

 Q: Why should I participate in a classification study?